orientechnologies/orientdb-docs/java/Document-API-Database.md

 OrientDB orientDB = new OrientDB("embedded:/tm/", OrientDBConfig.defaultConfig());

-try(ODatabaseDocumentTx db = orientDB.open("test","admin","admin");) {
+try(ODatabaseSession db = orientDB.open("test","admin","admin");) {
      // Enter your code here...
 }
-// close the context when you shutdown the application or don't need anymore access to the database. orientDB.close();
 ```

->Remember, the `ODatabaseDocument` class is not thread-safe.
+>Remember, the `ODatabaseSession` class is not thread-safe.
 When using multiple threads, use separate instances of this class.
 This way, they share the same storage instance, (with the same Database URL), and the same level-2 cache.
 >
 >For more information, see [Multi-Threading with Java](Java-Multi-Threading.md).